Hamzaoutdoors/My_Portfolio/README.md

 - Keep practicing linters
 - Understand how to parse a Figma design to create a UI.
+- Understanding UX and forms
+- Contribution to project with Pair-pragramming method
 - Flexbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.